amagnall/Bakery_Sales_Forecasting/README.md

 The folders in this file are required:

-1. ‘models’ - this contains all .pkl files that are necessary to run the 10_Modelling_Summary notebook
+1. ‘models’ - this contains all .pkl files that are necessary to run the 10_Modelling_Summary notebook (excluding SARIMAX daily and weekly which are too large)
-2. requirement.txt - contains information on the bakery_environment required to run the notebooks
+2. requirements.txt - contains information on the bakery_environment required to run the notebooks
 3. .ipynb files - all the notebooks